 - Dwelling coverage – coverage that covers damage to your actual dwelling, including the floors and walls.

 - Other structure coverage – coverage that covers garages, sheds, and other structures on your property.
+If built later, confirm if the plumbing is covered if applicable.

 - Personal property coverage – coverage that covers your personal property, such as your computer, in the case of water damage.